wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

 1. From Visual Studio, press **F5**.
 The following is a screenshot of the console application:

 	![hdinsight.hbase.twitter.sentiment.streaming.service][img-streaming-service]
-2. Keep the streaming console application running while you develop the web application, so you have more data to use.
+2. Keep the streaming console application running while you develop the web site, so you have more data to use.